University of Agder, South Norway

 Entry requirements

 The general admission requirement is a bachelor's degree or equivalent education of at least three years (180 credits).
-At least 20 credits in the specialization unit must be level 2.Otherwise, admission takes place in accordance with the Regulations concerning admission to study programmes and courses at the University of Agder.
+At least 20 credits in the specialisation unit must be level 2.
+Otherwise, admission takes place in accordance with regulations on admission to studies and courses at the University of Agder.

-Performance specializations:
+Performance specialisations:

 Performing music, World Music and Songwriting

 Applicants must write a proposal for a project description for a master's thesis according to the guidelines laid down for the Faculty of Arts.
-Proposals for areas of specialization for the master's thesis must be approved by the university 5 weeks before the entrance exam is held.
+Proposals for areas of specialisation for the master's thesis must be approved by the university 5 weeks before the entrance exam is held.

 Ranking of applicants takes place on the basis of the entrance exam with the following parts: